 I use the Amplitude pro oneTM System to gather Patient Reported Outcome Measures (PROMs) data for all my foot and ankle surgical patients.
 Over time, this data will help me analyse which procedures help my patients most so that I can adjust my practice accordingly.

-Forefoot surgery, Minimally invasive bunion surgery, Ankle arthroscopy and surgery, Paediatric orthopaedics.
+Special clinical interests: Forefoot surgery, minimally invasive bunion surgery, ankle arthroscopy and surgery, paediatric orthopaedics.

 MBBS / Mangalore University, India / 1990

 Bachelor of Medicine and Surgery